BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/rohan.md

 **WARGEAR**

-- Heavy armour
+- [Heavy Armour]
-- sword
+- [Sword]
-- shield
+- [Shield]

 **HEROIC ACTIONS**

-- Heroic March
+- [Heroic March]
-- Heroic Strike
+- [Heroic Strike]

 **OPTIONS**

-- Horse: 10 points
+- [Horse] - 10 points

 **SPECIAL RULES**

-- Expert Rider
+- [Expert Rider]
-- Bodyguard
+- [Bodyguard]
-- Horse Lord
+- [Horse Lord]

 - **For Theoden** `ACTIVE`

-If Theoden is Engaged in a Fight within 12", Deorwine may call a Heroic Combat for free.
+If Theoden is Engaged in a Fight within 12", Deorwine may call a [Heroic Combat] for free.
 If the action is successful, you must use the following move to join Theoden's combat, or get as close as possible to him.

 </div>